elliot-nelson/throttlefn-js/README.md

 The wrapped function will always return a Promise.

     throttlefn(throttlefn.throttle(250), myFunction);

+You can pass this condition a positive integer _or_ a function that returns a positive integer, allowing you to dynamically adjust the desired delay.

 Note that if your function call is discarded, the returned promise will always resolve to `undefined`.
 You can use this fact if you want to perform additional